maxx1128/Webdev-Study-Notes/javascript/ArrayMethods.md

 ## .filter()

 `.filter()` takes an array and tests if each item passes a condition.
 It produces a new array with each one that passes.
+Any item that returns false is skipped over.

 The test is usually in the form of a function.
 Like many methods here that involve tests, this can be done with: